Continuity of singular K\"ahler-Einstein potentials: Introduction

 where the equation is here understood in the sense of Bedford-Taylor \cite{BT76,BT82,Bed82}, as we briefly recall in Section~\ref{sec:BT}.

 When $X$, $\phi$ and $f$ are smooth and $f$ is positive, this problem has been addressed by several authors (see notably \cite{CH98,GL10}) following the fundamental work of Cafarelli-Kohn-Nirenberg-Spruck \cite{CKNS85}.
 When $f$ merely belongs to $L^p$, $p>1$, a unique continuous solution has been constructed by Kolodziej \cite{Kol98}.
-When $X$ has singularities, we are not aware of any contribution besides \cite{W09} which studies maximal plurisubharmonic functions, \cite{EGZ09} which deals with global Monge-Amp\`ere equations on mildly singular compact K\"ahler varieties and \cite{DLS} which seeks for solutions in Cegrell finite energy classes.
+There is however not a very abundant literature dedicated to the case where $X$ is singular.
+Let us mention \cite{W09} which studies maximal plurisubharmonic functions, \cite{PS10} which treats the case of isolated singularities with RHS smoothly degenerating to zero, \cite{EGZ09} which deals with global Monge-Amp\`ere equations on mildly singular compact K\"ahler varieties and \cite{DLS} which seeks for solutions in Cegrell finite energy classes.

 Our first main result is the following.

 \begin{bigthm} The Dirichlet problem (\ref{eq:DirPb}) admits a unique solution $U \in \mathrm{PSH} (\Omega) \cap C^{0} (\overline{\Omega})$. \end{bigthm}